How to Audit Your Warehouse: A Step-by-Step Guide

 Protecting your employees from harm is a top priority in any warehouse operation.
 Reviewing your facility's safety measures is a crucial step in conducting a successful warehouse audit.
 Evaluate safety equipment, such as fire extinguishers, emergency exits, and first-aid kits, to ensure they are easily accessible and up-to-date.

 Assess your facility's safety policies and procedures, including employee training programs and incident reporting protocols.
-According to the OSHA, comprehensive safety training can reduce workplace injuries by up to 20%.
+According to the Occupational Safety and Health Administration (OSHA), comprehensive safety training can reduce workplace injuries by up to 20%.

 Regularly inspect your warehouse for potential hazards, such as damaged equipment, loose flooring, or shelving, and address them promptly.
 Creating a proactive safety culture not only protects employees but also enhances overall operational efficiency.